Beginner's Guide - How to Read Electrical Schematics

 Reading schematics is all about recognizing the symbols and lines to see how they are connected.
-Therefore, to be able to read electrical schematics you need to know electrical schematic symbols and which wires connect to which component and how each line flow in an electrical schematic.
+Therefore, to read electrical schematics, you need to know electrical schematic symbols, which wires connect to which component and how each line flows in an electrical schematic.

 Recognizing Electrical Schematic Symbols

-Here are some of the standard and basic symbols of various components for electrical schematics.
+Here are some of the standard symbols of various components for electrical schematics.

 1. Resistors are the fundamental components and symbols of electrical schematics.
 They are usually represented by zig-zag lines with two terminals extending outward.